16 Incredible Things to Do in Melbourne: The 2026 Edition

 In this part of the market, you’ll find crusty loaves of sourdough, buttery croissants, and golden pastries still fragrant from the oven.
 There are hundreds of cheeses, too, from creamy bries to sharp cheddars, alongside an endless selection of cured meats, pates, and smoked fish.
 You’ll find plump olives, marinated artichokes, vinegary anchovies, and jars of homemade dips — the list is endless!

-Trust me: there’s nothing more Melburnian than grabbing a heap of local produce from the Queen Vic and devouring it in a sunny park.
+Trust me: there’s nothing more Melburnian than grabbing a heap of local produce from the Queen Vic and devouring it in a sunny park (nearby Carlton Gardens is a good option).

 If you want to get yourself a bird’s eye view of Melbourne, there’s no better place to do so than the Eureka Skydeck.